What to Do When Your Business Internet Goes Down

 - Check your modem's lights and run a wired bypass test to determine if the fault is internal or with your ISP.

-- Power cycle in order: modem off first, 60 seconds, then router — this resolves roughly 30% of outages.
+- Power cycle in order: modem off first, 60 seconds, then router — this often resolves temporary lockups.

 - If it's the ISP: call the outage line (not customer service), check their status app, set realistic expectations.